Okay. Roll up your sleeves!

 Now add to the mix two completely different ways of addressing the holes of Medicare.

-Supplements (or medigap plans) and Advantage plans.
+Supplemental insurance (or "medigap plans") and Advantage plans.

 Let's really understand how these two types of plans are different.